|

 2005 Upgrades

 Someone on one of the Mustang forums used to include the slogan, "Don't BLING it, if you can't BRING it!" on his signature line.
-Well, I think I've adequately fortified Taz's performance in enough areas to have earned the right to add a bit of bling, so I have.
+Since I believed I had adequately fortified Taz's performance in enough areas to have earned the right to add a bit of bling, I did.

 2006 - 2007 Upgrades